 3. Jewelry.
 This is another category of things women wear to get compliments.
 Necklaces, bracelets, earrings, and rings are all open to comment.
 HOWEVER, if she is wearing a pendant that is combined with a really plunging neckline and some good cleavage comment on her earrings.

-(image courtesy of the comic book t shirts)
+(image courtesy of the Wonder Woman t shirt)

 4. Handbag.
 This is a weird one, in that some women love handbags and will literally spend thousands of dollars on a single bag whereas others don’t really care much at all and throw their stuff into whatever sack they have lying around.
 However, in general the smaller the bag, the more worth of a compliment.
 Also, it is worth your time to go to a high end department store and learn what the logo’s of the higher end bags looks likes and compliment her on her bag by name (“Is that a Prada bag?”).
 If a woman is carrying around a $3500 handbag she is most likely so desperate for a compliment on it your comment will feel like the first breath of air after being trapped under the ice, if you know what I mean.